-In April 2021, a third party opposed European Patent No. 3218504 (the EP '504 Patent) which was granted to the University of Geneva in July 2020 and is exclusively licensed to us.
-The patent is directed to our replicating arenavirus platform technology and is part of our strategy to protect current product candidates based on this platform technology, including our lead oncology product candidates HB-201 and HB-202.
-We filed our formal response to the opposition with the European Patent Office on September 3, 2021.
-While it is not feasible to predict the outcome of these matters with certainty, and some lawsuits, claims or proceedings may be disposed or decided unfavorably, we do not expect that the pending patent opposition, and any asserted or unasserted legal claims or proceedings, individually or in the aggregate, will have a material adverse effect on us.
-However, if, as a result of the current patent proceeding, we would lose all, or at least part, of the protection under the opposed patent, such loss could erode our competitive position and harm our business and ability to achieve profitability.
+In April 2021, a third party opposed European Patent No. 3218504 (the "EP '504 Patent") which was granted to the University of Geneva in July 2020 and is exclusively licensed to us.
+The patent is directed to our replicating arenavirus platform technology and is part of our strategy to protect current product candidates based on this platform technology, including our lead oncology product candidate HB-200.
+In a decision that has become final, the Opposition Division of the European Patent Office ("EPO") dismissed the opposition in an oral proceeding on May 9, 2023, and maintained the patent as granted.